Updated: Mar 2

-This article focuses on one of the most important aspects of software development projects, which is known as a technical debt.
+This article focuses on one of the most critical aspects of software development projects, known as technical debt.

 What Is Technical Debt?

 Ward Cunningham, one of the creators of the Agile Manifesto, was the first to describe the concept of technical debt (Cunningham, 1992, OOPSLA conference).
 He defined technical debt by using the following logical metaphor:

 Shipping first-time code is like going into debt.
 A little debt speeds development so long as it is paid back promptly with a rewrite….
 The danger occurs when the debt is not repaid.
 Every minute spent on not-quite-right code counts as interest on that debt.
 Entire engineering organizations can be brought to a stand-still under the debt load of an unconsolidated implementation.

 Cunningham used the metaphor above to explain to his colleagues why creating software quickly to get customer feedback is a great thing.
 However, he addressed one main point (my interpretation), stating that the development team and the organization must know the consequences of creating technical debt and what they will need to pay to reduce it later to allow continued business growth.

 Since this metaphor was published (the term technical debt was introduced earlier in the 1990s), there have been conflicts in the software industry about defining technical debt.
 The software industry expanded Cunningham’s definition of technical debt to include all the bad things affecting the software development cycle.
 These include:

 Poor test coverage – Poor test coverage leads to a sizeable number of bugs and issues likely to be found in the advanced phases of the project.